puskarpeter/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/FRINX Machine Demo Manual.md

 ## Demo workflow UI basics

-Workflow Builder is the graphical interface of UniFlow used to create, modify and manage workflows.
+Workflow Builder is the graphical interface of WorkFlow Manager used to create, modify and manage workflows.
 Workflows are groups of tasks and/or subworkflows that can be used for multiple purposes such as installing/deleting devices, creating loopback interfaces on devices, sending messages and much more.
 You can create your own workflows or edit existing workflows by adding or removing tasks or subworkflows.
 Every task and subworkflow placed in workflow has its unique reference alias and you cannot have 2 workflows with same name and version.

 ### Creating a new workflow